int128/flux-continuous-deployment-demo/README.md

 Push a commit to the default branch of https://github.com/int128/hellopage.

-Flux CD will push a commit to this repository for updating the image tag.
+Flux will create a commit to this repository to update the image tag of deployment.

 ### Clean up